egeatmaca/MasterOfMastering/README.md

 # MasterOfMastering
-An experimental project to mix and master audio files automatically
+An experimental project to mix and master songs automatically